-Myanmar faces signification development challenges.
+Myanmar faces significant development challenges.
 According to the World Bank, approximately a quarter of the population live in extreme poverty and food insecurity is an ongoing challenge.

-Australia’s aid program seeks to contribute to some of Myanmar’s complex development challenges.
-Volunteers have worked with NGOs and government bodies to support humanitarian assistance to refugees; they have assisted in the development of Myanmar’s health, education, political and social reforms; and have worked to enable the private sector to boost economic growth.
+Australia’s aid program contributes to some of Myanmar’s complex development challenges.
+Australian volunteers have supported NGOs and government bodies with humanitarian assistance to refugees, assisted in the development of Myanmar’s health, education, political and social reforms, and have worked to enable the private sector to boost economic growth.

 One Australian volunteer is supporting the growth of e-learning in Myanmar, meaning many people are accessing education who never could before.

 Culture and religion